djalbat/necessary/README.md

 * The functions `first()` through to `last()` return the requisite element of the array argument, if passed an array of at least the required length.
 If the array is not long enough they return `undefined`.
 The `tail()` function returns all but the first element of the array argument.

+* The `push()` function is similar to its native counterpart but will push an array rather than a single element.

+* The `unshift()` function is similar to its native counterpart but will unshift an array rather than a single element.

 * The `clear()` function removes all the elements in the array argument and returns them as a fresh array:

 ```js